-I discovered Lait Ribot within a hour of landing at the port in St. Malo.
-We were looking for some food and water to tide us over until we could get to our destination and there it was in the cooler of a convenience store… Lait Ribot.
-I saw it again when we went to a grocery store to stock up on supplies… this time there was several brands of Lait Ribot.
-Curiosity got the better of me, and I ended up buying two different kinds.
+I discovered lait ribot within a hour of landing at the port in St. Malo.
+We were looking for some food and water to tide us over until we could get to our destination and there it was in the cooler of a convenience store… I saw it again when we went to a grocery store to stock up on supplies… this time there was several brands of lait ribot.
+Curiosity got the better of me, and I ended up buying two different brands.

-According to the internet Lait Ribot is the equivalent of buttermilk, and it is a favourite drink in Brittany.
-Traditional Lait Ribot was the waste product from making butter, and it became a popular drink because it was cheap and healthy (probiotic and protein rich).
+According to the internet lait ribot, like buttermilk, used to be the waste product from making butter.
+It became a popular drink in Brittany because it was cheap and healthy (probiotic and protein rich).

-Lait Ribot is still popular as a drink, and in some grocery stores there are more brands of Lait Ribot than milk!
-However the product being sold today is definitely not traditional buttermilk.
-It is a cultured whole milk product that has a thick consistency and cheesy flavour.
-It is also REALLY easy to culture.
-Both of the brands cultured really well.
-This was a surprise because buttermilk in my local supermarket has a very tangy flavour but has a relatively thin consistency and week culture.
-However, the process for culturing both Lait Ribot and buttermilk is the same.
+Lait ribot is still a popular drink, and in some grocery stores there are more brands than milk!
+However it is no longer the cheap leftover buttermilk.
+Modern day lait ribot is a cultured whole milk product that has a thick consistency and cheesy flavour.
+This was a surprise because buttermilk in Canada has a very tangy flavour and a thinner consistency.

 - 1 liter of whole milk

 - Leave out on the counter for 12-24 hours.
 It is finished when it has a slightly sour taste and thicker consistency.

 - Refrigerate until ready to drink.

 -Lait ribot is REALLY easy to culture.
 I tried several brands and they all worked well.

 -The process for culturing is identical to fermented buttermilk, but it involves different cultures because the flavour is less sour and more cheesy.